 Since taking over Hampden, the Husseys have set out an ambitious plan to raise Hampden’s profile and profitability.
 In addition to continuing bulk rum sales to blenders like Amsterdam’s E&A Scheer, they’ve introduced three new rums: Rum Fire, Rum Fire Velvet, and Hampden Gold.
 Rum Fire is an unaged overproof ester-bomb that at 126 proof goes head to head with Wray & Nephew Overproof.
 During our visit, we heard that Rum Fire’s ester count is over 500 PPM, easily putting it in the upper 0.1 percent of funky rums available.

-Rum Fire Velvet and Hampden Gold are both unaged 80 proof rums with significantly lower ester levels than Rum Fire, but nobody would ever confuse for anything other than full-blooded Jamaican rums.
+Rum Fire Velvet and Hampden Gold (neither available here in the U.S. currently) are also unaged, with significantly lower ester levels than Rum Fire, but nobody would ever confuse for anything other than full-blooded Jamaican rums.
 This was vividly demonstrated to me upon returning home from Jamaica.
 Picking up my suitcase at baggage claim in Seattle, it seemed dry to the touch but emanated a strong and clearly unmistakable Jamaican rum odor.
 The victim: A single bottle of Hampden Gold, which had sacrificed its structural integrity so that the other twelve bottles packed therein might live.

 Beyond just selling their new-make rum under the Hampden label, the Husseys also immediately started aging some of their rum, although it’s not yet available commercially.
 Currently it’s spent around six years in the barrel, and I can’t wait to see how they come out.